muhamed-ramic/react-app-assignment/README.md

 To run the application:

-1)Install the neccessaries node modules
+* Install the neccessaries node modules
-2)Change the api key provided in package.json to yours 3)Run the development server
+* Change the api key provided in package.json to yours
-4)TEST---||---
+* Run the development server
+* TEST

+Or visit the staging url : **http://null-appliance.surge.sh/**